kjlaw89/vsdl/events/README.md

 # VSDL Events

-VSDL Implements support for the Events subsystem provided by SDL2.
-There are two standard method of implementing event handling in your application.
+VSDL implements support for the Events subsystem provided by SDL2.
+There are two methods of implementing event handling in your application.

 ## Standard Event Handling